-All services made significant net savings during 2013/14 on staffing and running expenses some of which related to the early achievement of 2014/15 savings targets Details of the savings generated in 2013/14 from early achievement of 2014/15 targets are set out in the table below:
+As a result of the effective manangement of budgets by the Council during 2013/2014, savings of £3.6 million were generated.
+This will contribute to a sustainable approach to future Council budgets.
+All services made significant net savings during 2013/2014 on staffing and running expenses, some of which related to the early achievement of 2014/15 savings targets.
+Details of the savings generated in 2013/2014 from early achievement of 2014/2015 targets are set out in the table below.
+The remaining £1.1 million savings were in the main one-off savings achieved towards the end of the financial year.